marysanford/policlim/README.md

     Institute for Democracy Research (IfDem)"

 ## Data
-We make the data available in two formats.
-Both files are available for download [here](https://drive.google.com/file/d/1_yEc9fxvkdgViVD3JsgHEbKbOsY66lZh/view?usp=sharing):
+We make the classified data available in two formats.
+Both files are available for download [here](https://drive.google.com/file/d/1nWB3yU5IIgm6X5sN2xHsMFWF9VLd6WUY/view?usp=sharing):
 * At the **manifesto level**, in which each manifesto is given a score which equals the proportion of sentences in the manifesto that the model labelled climate-relevant.
 Also available in this repo at `data/variable_creation/manifesto_level_30Jul24.csv`
 * At the **quasi-sentence** level, with a binary variable indicating the prediction for climate-relevance for each quasi-sentence, along with the probability scores of each class.

+We also publish the training data in the zip file at the link above and here in the repo at `data/variable_creation/training_data`.

 ## Code
 The code required for each stage of the pipeline, from data collection to fine-tuning the model and processing the predictions, are available as either R files or Python notebooks in the `code/variable_creation` folder.